mendix/azure-kubernetes-cicd-reference-impl-vsts/README.md

 [![Deploy your own Kubernetes-based Mendix cluster on Microsoft Azure](images/youtube.png)](http://www.youtube.com/watch?v=B-heaZe7-6I "Deploy your own Kubernetes-based Mendix cluster on Microsoft Azure")

 **This tutorial deploys a very simple Mendix configuration on top of Kubernetes to showcase the concept.
 Many advanced Mendix features are not covered (e.g. horizontal scaling, debugging).
-Mendix customers who want to deploy this in a production environment are encouraged to contact the author (clyde.waal@mendix.com) to receive the latest templates**
+Mendix customers who want to deploy this in a production environment are encouraged to contact the author (clyde.waal@mendix.com) to receive the latest advanced templates.**

 # Scope of the Reference Implementation